ziboumayanep/zibou/blog/content/post/2023-10-08-create-blog-with-devops-practices/index.md

 Failed to trigger build: invalid bucket "273881801292-europe-west1-cloudbuild-logs"; builder service account does not have access to the bucket
 ```

-Then I discovered a lot of role I need to give the service account in order to run the trigger.
+Then I discovered a lot of roles I need to give the service account in order to run the trigger.
 For example, the service account needs the role `logging.logWriter` and `storage.admin` to write logs,
 `container.developer` to push the image to the repository...
 Here's is the whole list:

 ```